praneetnadella/Chess-GUI/README.md

  - PvComputer

- Created by Praneet Nadella in 2018 as his first implementation of a Java Graphical User Interface
+ Created by Praneet Nadella for AP Computer Science final.